Aboriginal Cultural Heritage Act 2021

 The Aboriginal Cultural Heritage Act 2021 (ACH Act) was a law in the state of Western Australia governing the protection of Aboriginal cultural sites.
 It superseded the Aboriginal Heritage Act 1972 on 1 July 2023.
 On 8 August 2023, the Government of Western Australia announced the act would be repealed and the 1972 act reinstated.
 Some people saw a link between repealing the act and the incoming 2023 Australian Indigenous Voice referendum.

 Background

 The legislation followed a government inquiry into the destruction of an ancient heritage site, Juukan Gorge, by mining company Rio Tinto in May 2020.
 The process included discussions with Aboriginal people, industry experts, and the larger community.
-The Act was repealed on 15 November 2023 with the passing of the Aboriginal Heritage Legislation Amendment and Repeal Bill 2023.
+The act was repealed on 15 November 2023 with the passing of the Aboriginal Heritage Legislation Amendment and Repeal Act 2023.

 Description

 The act sought to give traditional owners increased influence in decisions over Aboriginal heritage management.
 Local Aboriginal cultural-heritage, native-title and other relevant bodies would play a critical role in managing and surveying heritage locations.